This is a rich chocolate brownie icing recipe made with simple pantry ingredients. Use it to top brownies for a perfect dessert.

 You can make a brownie frosting without powdered sugar by making ganache instead.
 Ganache uses chocolate and cream and it makes a delicious frosting.
 For a whipped ganache icing, use a ratio of 1:1 semi-sweet dark chocolate and cream (measured in weight.)

-This is less chocolate than you would use for chocolate truffles, since it doesn't have to set quite as stiff.
+This is less chocolate than you would use for chocolate truffles, since it doesn’t have to be quite as stiff.

 Dark chocolate ganache frosting

 Finely chop the chocolate and set it aside in a bowl.

 In a small saucepan over the stove, heat the cream on low heat until just simmering.
 Pour it over the chopped chocolate and leave it to sit for 5 minutes.
 The chocolate will melt in the hot cream.
 Stir it together until glossy.
 If it hasn’t melted, pop it in the microwave for 15-second bursts until melted.

 Let it cool down until it is room temperature, then pop it in the fridge until cold.